This Article Covers:

-Silicone vs Saline Implants: A Surgeon’s Comparison Guide
+- Silicone vs Saline Implants: Key Differences

 Choosing breast implants is a very personal decision, and one of the most common questions patients ask is whether silicone or saline implants are the better option.
 Both types have been used safely for many years, but they differ in feel, appearance, structure, and suitability for different body types.